Constitution of Sierra Leone: Constitutional Tutelage

 Sierra Leone's constitutional development originated from a British understanding of government.
 Originally a settlement for freed slaves, control of Sierra Leone was granted by charter to the Sierra Leone Company.
 Thus, the first form of government for Sierra Leone was company rule.

 Sierra Leone was proclaimed a Crown Colony in 1808.
 The Governor was appointed by the Crown, and he was empowered to appoint members to the Advisory Council which consisted of the colonial secretary, the chief justice, and one "unofficial" member chosen by the Governor from among the inhabitants of the colony.
 In 1863 the Advisory Council was reconstituted as a Legislative Council and an Executive Council was also created.
 The Executive Council was composed of members appointed by the Governor, and the Legislative Council only consisted of a small minority of high status Sierra Leoneans nominated by the government.
 The goal of this institutional change was to provide for more efficient management of the colony and was not an attempt to prepare Sierra Leone for self-government.

 In 1893 the colonial authorities allowed for the election of a municipal council in Freetown.

 In 1895 the Crown acquired jurisdiction over adjoining territories to the Colony and proclaimed them to be a British Protectorate.
-While the Colony and the Protectorate remained legally heterogenous until 1924, the Crown was able to legislate in a concurrent fashion over the two proximate territories.
+While the Colony and the Protectorate remained legally heterogeneous until 1924, the Crown was able to legislate in a concurrent fashion over the two proximate territories.
 The 1924 constitution extended the jurisdiction of the Legislative Council and Executive Council to include the protectorate.
 In effect, this motivated the legal understanding for a united Sierra Leone.
 The Legislative Council also allowed unofficial members to be elected to it.

 In 1951 a new constitution was declared for Sierra Leone by the governor, George Beresford-Stooke.
 A major step toward self-governance, an "unofficial" majority in the Legislative Council was introduced along with a corresponding decrease in the number of seats allocated for high-status members.
 Two years later, the Legislative Council was enlarged to 30 members of which 14 members were elected to represent the Protectorate.
 The Executive Council was also reorganized to require the Governor to appoint at least 4 members to the council from among the elected members of the Legislative Council.
 Some of these members of the Executive Council, including Milton Margai, were accorded ministerial oversight over various sectors of government.

 More constitutional changes came in 1956 which widened the franchise for legislative elections.
 Women who met certain literacy and economic qualifications were allowed to vote and secret ballots were introduced.
 Elections were scheduled for early 1957 and the Legislative Council was to be replaced by a House of Representatives with 58 seats.
 The Executive Council was reformed in 1958 to include the appointment of a Premier who had support from a majority in the House of Representatives.
 On advice from the Premier, the Governor was required to appoint and allocate responsibilities to the Ministers.
 Milton Margai was appointed to that role.